Cyclic Higgs bundles and minimal surfaces in pseudo-hyperbolic spaces: Introduction

 It is well known that in a negatively curved pseudo-Riemannian manifold $M$, any spacelike minimal submanifold $\Sigma$ with timelike normal bundle is locally volume maximizing (see Proposition \ref{prop_maximal}).
 This fact underlies the works \cite{bonsante-schlenker_max, collier-tholozan-toulisse, labourie-toulisse, labourie-toulisse-wolf} on minimal surfaces in $\mathbb{H}^{2,q}$ and explains the terminology ``maximal surface'' used in this setting.

-When $\Sigma$ is an A-surfaces and $M$ is modeled on a pseudo-hyperbolic space of dimension $2n\geq 6$, we generalize this fact by showing that if $\TT_1,\cdots,\TT_{n-1}$ have semi-negative Chern forms, then $\Sigma$ is a saddle type critical point for the area functional in a certain sense (Theorem \ref{thm_Avariation}), and as a consequence, $\Sigma$ does not admit any nonzero compactly supported Jacobi field (Corollary \ref{coro_Avariation1}).
+When $\Sigma$ is an A-surfaces and $M$ is modeled on a pseudo-hyperbolic space of dimension $2n\geq 6$, we generalize this fact by showing that if $\TT_1,\cdots,\TT_{n-1}$ have semi-negative Chern forms, then $\Sigma$ is a saddle type critical point for the area functional: its variations along the spacelike and timelike parts of the normal bundle strictly increase and decrease the area, respectively (Theorem \ref{thm_Avariation}).
+As a consequence, $\Sigma$ does not admit any nonzero compactly supported Jacobi field (Corollary \ref{coro_Avariation1}).
 Thus, when $\Sigma$ is closed, we obtain: \begin{thmx}[Corollary \ref{coro_Avariation2}] In the setting of Theorem \ref{thm_intro0}, further assume that $\Sigma$ is closed and the holomorphic forms $\ve\alpha_2,\cdots,\ve\alpha_{n-1},\ve\alpha_n^\pm$ satisfy \eqref{eqn_introprec}.
 Then $\Sigma$ does not admit any nonzero Jacobi field. \end{thmx} Since the Jacobi fields of a minimal surface are the infinitesimal deformations (see \S \ref{subsec_variation}), this theorem signifies that $\Sigma$ is infinitesimally rigid as a minimal surface.
-Therefore, in the same way as how Labourie \cite[\S 7]{labourie_cyclic} uses the infinitesimal rigidity of cyclic surfaces to show that the mapping-class-group-equivariant Hitchin map restricts to an immersion on the cyclic locus of Hitchin base (for any real split simple $G$), we may deduce from Theorem \ref{thm_intro2} a generalization of Labourie's theorem to Collier's component $\ca{X}_d$ for $\SO_0(n,n+1)$:
+Therefore, in the same way as how Labourie \cite[\S 7]{labourie_cyclic} uses the infinitesimal rigidity of cyclic surfaces to show that the holonomy map restricts to an immersion on the cyclic locus of the Hitchin base (a vector bundle over the Teichm\"uller space), we may deduce from Theorem \ref{thm_intro2} a generalization of Labourie's theorem to Collier's component $\ca{X}_d$ for $\SO_0(n,n+1)$:

 \begin{thmx}[Theorem \ref{thm_main1}] Fix $g\geq2$ and $n\geq3$.
 Given $1\leq d\leq (2g-2)n$, consider the natural mapping-class-group-equivariant smooth map